Sumotherhood: Plot

 Riko and Kane are two friends that live together in an East London flat and dream of being taken seriously as roadmen.
-They are in debt of £15,000 to a local Indian crime family, the Patels.
-Kane failed to get the money after selling drugs to a Somalian gang, but was instead beaten up.
+They owe a debt of £15,000 to a local Indian crime family, the Patels.
+Kane failed to get the money when, when unsuccessfully attempting to sell drugs to a Somali gang, was instead beaten up.
 They devise a plan to get the money to pay them back.
-First, they attempt to sell a mobile phone to two other men, but they decline as it meant to be a gun (Kane mistook the word "strap").
+First, they attempt to sell a mobile phone to two other men, but they decline as it was meant to be a gun (Kane mistook the word "strap").
 The second attempt has them trying to rob the rapper Lethal Bizzle, but they end up getting knocked out, stripped and embarrassed in front of everyone while a Link Up TV cameraman records.
 The video goes viral and makes the two a laughing stock.

 For a third attempt, they hold up the local bank but after an argument, they accidentally reveal their identities.
 A man named Leo ignores their commands and dares Riko to shoot him.
 After arguing with Leo, he passes out from a heart attack.
 This gains Riko attention after apparently shooting Leo and earning him the nickname, "Rambo Riko".
 It also sparks interest in gang leader, Shotti who sends him, Kane and a member called Dwayne to retrieve a bag of drugs and money from a nightclub.

-Riko gets distracted by a girl named Tamara whom he falls in love with.
+Riko gets distracted by a girl named Tamara with whom he falls in love.
 A fight breaks out between Riko, Kane and members of another gang.
 The two win the fight and escape.
 Riko explains his bipolar disorder to Dwayne and the two form a bond when he reveals that he is autistic.
-They then realise that they forgot the bag from the club but before they can go back for it, they are chased by a rogue and xenophobic police officer named Ian and his partner, Bill.
+They then realise that they forgot the bag from the club but before they can go back for it, they are chased by a police officer named Ian and his partner, Bill.
 After crashing the car, Riko and Kane are caught but Dwayne escapes.